What to eat in Alentejo? 18 typical dishes in Alentejo

 Açorda

 Açorda is one of the most iconic and typical dishes in Alentejo.
-This soup or better broth is made to use the remains of old and hard bread, requiring few ingredients to prepare it.
+This soup, or better broth, is made from the remains of old and hard bread, requiring few ingredients to prepare.
 In addition to being very simple to make, this broth is also full of flavor.

-To make this bread soup, you have to crush garlic with salt and coriander or pennyroyal.
+C crush garlic with salt and coriander or pennyroyal to make this bread soup.
 Add boiled water to the crushed mixture.
-Finally, place slices of Alentejan bread in each bowl and add the broth and poached eggs on top.
+Finally, slice Alentejan bread in each bowl, add the broth, and poached eggs on top.

 This soup has Arab origins, dating back to when the Iberian Peninsula was under Moorish rule.
 It is a reference dish in Alentejo cuisine, with many variations.
 Each family has its own way of making Açorda.

-There are also different types of Açorda: Cod, fish, purslane, etc. Finally, we must also mention that there are açordas with less broth and more bread, ceasing to be a soup and becoming the main dish, such as the shrimp açorda.
+There are also different types of Açorda: cod, fish, purslane, etc. Finally, we must also mention that there are açordas with less broth and more bread, which cease to be soup and become the main dish, such as the shrimp açorda.

 best soups in Alentejo